Maboroshy/midi-scripter/README.md

 1. Paste [script template](examples/script_template.py) to Python IDE or plain text editor.
 IDE is recommended.
-2. Run template script as-is from IDE or by `python your_script.py` command to open GUI (screenshot below) for more info on available ports and incoming input.
+2. Run template script as-is from IDE or by `python your_script.py` command to open GUI (like on screenshot below) for more info on available ports and incoming input.
 3. Make sure `Show Unused Ports` button under the port list is on.
    Turn on available ports' checkboxes to enable them, watch the log for input messages.